getCUJO/QoOID/draft-ietf-ippm-qoo.md

 200ms” or as long as you would like.
 For the sake of simplicity, the requirements percentiles must match one or more of the percentiles defined in the measurements, i.e., one can set requirements at the \[0th, 10th, 25th, 50th, 75th, 90th, 95th, 99th, 99.9th, 100th\] percentiles.
-The last specified percentile marks the acceptable packet loss.
-I.e. if the 99th percentile is the highest percentile defined, 1% packet loss (100-99) is inferred.
+Packet loss must be reported as a separate value.

 Applications do of course have throughput requirements.
-With classical TCP and typical UDP flows, latency and packet loss would be enough, as they are bound to create some latency or packet loss when ramping up throughput if subsequently they become hindered by insufficient bandwidth.
-However, we cannot always rely on monitoring latency exclusively, as low bandwidth may give poor application outcomes without necessarily inducing a lot of latency.
+We cannot rely on monitoring latency exclusively, because low bandwidth may give poor application outcomes without necessarily inducing a lot of latency.
 Therefore, the network requirements should include a minimum throughput requirement.
+A fully specified requirement can be thought of as specifying the latency and loss requirements to be met while the end-to-end network path is loaded in a way that is at least as demanding of the network as the application itself.
+This may be achieved by running the actual application and measuring delay and loss alongside it, or by generating artificial traffic to a level at least equivalent to the application traffic load.

 Whether the requirements are one-way or two-way must be specified.
 Where the requirement is one-way, the direction (uplink or downlink) must be specified.
 If